- HB Length: 45-75 cm (18-29″)

 The relatively small head has a short, narrow muzzle, a white chin, and two narrow, black cheek stripes enclosing a white area.
 Two white and four black stripes run up from the inner corners of the eyes towards the ears.
 The irises are a deep, golden brown to greyish, and the long, rounded ears are black on the outside, with a white central spot.
 The tail is spotted above with a few indistinct spotted rings near the buff coloured tip.

-Also known as Bengal Cats or Amur Cats, Leopard Cats are found in 21 Asian countries, from southern India north to the Russian Far East and down though tropical southeast Asia.
+The 12 sub-species of Leopard Cat are found in 21 Asian countries, from southern India north to the Russian Far East and down though tropical southeast Asia.
 The smallest subspecies are found in the jungles of the Philippines, with the largest cats being found in the northern regions.
 They inhabit forests and jungles in both low country and in hilly, even mountainous areas up to 3,254 metres, as well as scrub, semi-desert, secondary vegetation and agricultural areas.
 In northeastern Asia they are often found in pine forests, favouring the more open stretches that have plenty of fallen trunks.
 They avoid open grassland and steppes, but are willing to live near humans if not persecuted.
 On Borneo, they can be found in the great caves, scavenging swiftlets as the baby birds fall from their nests on the walls.

 One smaller, darker subspecies is the only wild feline in Japan, and is found only on Iriomote Island.
 The Iriomote Cat Prionailurus bengalensis iriomotensis was once thought to be a separate species, but molecular data indicates they are a subspecies of the wide ranging Leopard Cat.
 Animals on Tsushima Island off the Korean Peninsula, called the Tsushima Cat, are also now considered subspecies.